cavo789/blog/blog/XXX/docker-joomla-part-2/index.md

 ### Running the website and skip the installation process

 Once you've updated the three files; just run `make reset` (to remove our previous site if any) then run `make up` to create a new one.
-Finally run `make start` to show a list of important variables:
+Finally, run `make start` to show a list of important variables:

 :::tip
 You can fire the three actions in just one command: `make reset && make up && make start`